h3abionet/h3agwas-examples/README.md

 ## 10 Heritability and co-heritability estimation

-pipeline of heritability, can used summary statistics or genetics data to estimated heritability estimation and co-heritatbility :
+The heritability pipeline can use summary statistics or genetics data for heritability  and co-heritatbility estimation:

-* with genetics data and phenotye :
+* With genetics data and phenotye :
-    *`--input_dir`, `--input_pat`, `--data`, `--pheno`  `covariates`
+    * `--input_dir`, `--input_pat`, `--data`, `--pheno`  `covariates`
 * summary statistics :  `--file_gwas` one or more separated by a comma, and `--head_[lhead]`
-* list of software :
- * summary statitics (ldsc or gemma):
+* software options (ldsc or gemma):
   * `--ldsc_h2 1` : performed ldsc
-  * `--ldsc_h2_multi 1` : to do co heritability (must be have more than 1 file_gwas)
+  * `--ldsc_h2_multi 1` : to do co heritability (must be have more than one file_gwas)
   * `--gemma_h2_pval 1` : performed gemma using summary statistics
-  * `--Nind` : individu number (if not in summary statitics, if more than 1 studies, separated by a comma)
+  * `--Nind` : number of individuals (if not in summary statitics, if more than 1 studies, separated by a comma)
 * genetics and phenotype :
   * `--gemma_h2 1` : using gemma
   * `--gcta_h2 1` : using gcta
   * `--gcta_h2_multi` : gcta and computed co - heritability
   * `--bolt_h2` : _bolt-lmm_
   * `--bolt_h2_multi` : _bolt-lmm_ coheritability between phenotype

 ```
 nextflow run h3abionet/h3agwas/heritabilities/main.nf \
   --input_dir data/imputed/  --input_pat imput_data --data data/pheno/pheno_test.all --pheno pheno_qt1,pheno_qt2 \
   --file_gwas data/summarystat/all_pheno.gemma,data/summarystat/all_phenoq2.gemma   --head_pval  "p_wald"  --head_freq  "af" --head_bp  "bp" --head_chr  "chr" --head_rs  "rs" --head_beta "beta" --head_se "se" --head_A1 "allele1" --head_A2 "allele0" --Nind 500,500 \
   --ldsc_h2 0 --ldsc_h2_multi 0 --bolt_h2 1 --bolt_h2_multi 1 --gcta_h2 0 --gcta_h2_imp 0 --gcta_h2_multi 0 --gemma_h2 1 --gemma_h2_pval 1 -resume --output_dir heritability/ -profile singularity
 ```

-* output :
+**Output**:

 * each log output by folder
 * file contains all information extracted and merge
 * figure to compared each heritability

 ##11 Multi-Trait Analysis of GWAS

-* multi-trait analysis of GWAS (MTAG), a method for joint analysis of summary statistics from genome-wide association studies (GWAS) of different traits, possibly from overlapping samples.
+Multi-trait analysis of GWAS (MTAG), a method for joint analysis of summary statistics from genome-wide association studies (GWAS) of different traits, possibly from overlapping samples.

-* input :
+**input** :
  * list of summary statistic `file_gwas` and header from gwas file: `-head_[name]`
  * also you can give nformation relative to : ` --input_dir data/imputed/ --input_pat imput_data --pheno pheno_qt1,pheno_qt2 --data data/pheno/pheno_test.all `, can add N value to each summary statistic